-Replacement/Exchange: Replacement/Exchange is a premium program designed for the user who is in need of immediate service.
+Replacement/Exchange: Replacement/Exchange is a premium program designed for the user who needs immediate service.
 It allows you to request and receive a like-new replacement unit in minimum time (usually within 24 hours of the request), providing a suitable unit is available at the time of the request, thereby minimizing costly downtime.